Japan travel restrictions and COVID-19 travel ban advisory

 Individual tourists can now travel to Japan.
 There is no longer any need to book a place on a package tour.

-While in Japan, tourists will be asked to wear a mask at all times.
 Although mask use is not obligatory outdoors in Japan, it is still recommended in crowds or when having a conversation at close quarters.

 Quarantine measures when traveling to Japan